-Many people are surprised to find out that FHA loan interest rates are not set by the government.
+Many people are surprised to find out that interest rates on an FHA loan are not set by the government.
 Yes, the home loans are backed by the government, but private FHA-approved mortgage lenders do the processing, underwriting, funding and servicing of FHA home loans.
 That means it's up to the borrower to compare mortgage quotes from several competing lenders and then choose the best deal -- the government won't do it for them.

 Lenders Set Rates: Deal with It